chem330/chem330.github.io/nitrate/index.md

 ![Schematic of absorption spectroscopy](absorption_spectroscopy.png)

+Methods that use visible light to detect the analyte are called **colorimetric** methods.

 ## Standardization

 A series of solutions is prepared with a known amount of analyte (standards) and the absorbance is measured on the Vernier SpectroVis.
 A graph is then prepared of absorbance (y-axis) versus concentration (x-axis).
 This graph is called a standard curve or calibration curve.
 The calibration curve will be used to develop a quantitative relationship between concentration and absorbance.
 Then absorbance will be measured for the water samples, and the graph will be used to calculate the concentration of analyte in the samples.
 A generalized example is shown below in Figure 2.